RobertBoothby/delegator-generator-root/readme.md

 A Delegator Interface extends the primary interface and consists of a getXXXDelegate() method and a complete set of default methods for the primary interface methods that delegate to the instance returned by the getXXXDelegate() method.

-A class wishing to perform delegation simply implements the Delegator Interface, implements the getXXXDelegate() method and overrides only the methods that it wishes to override.
+A class wishing to perform delegation simply implements the relevant Delegator Interface, implements the getXXXDelegate() method and overrides only the methods that it wishes to override.

+This class may choose to implement multiple Delegator interface interfaces where it does not violate separation of concerns.

 To better understand this pattern please take a look at the examples in the example module.